YD525/SSELexicon/README.md

 - [Champollion](https://github.com/Orvid/Champollion) – Developed by [Orvid], used for decompiling Papyrus compiled scripts.
 - [Papyrus-compiler](https://github.com/russo-2025/papyrus-compiler/tree/master/bin/Original%20Compiler) – Used to compile `.pas` script files.
 You can also download the official components and place them in the `Tool\Original Compiler` directory of the program (the same files can be obtained from CK).

+Other dependencies (such as various helper libraries) are also used.
+Please refer to their respective LICENSE files for more information.

 ---